 Kyler said he was never suicidal, he just didn’t want to be alive any longer.
 He said he felt as though his life was not worth living any longer, but he never considered harming himself.

-In the coming months, Kyler left UW-Madison, quit the track team that he had worked so hard to be a part of and found himself trapped in what he says was a living hell.
+In the coming months, Kyler left UW-Madison, quit the track team that he had worked so hard to be a part of and found himself trapped in what he said was a living hell.

 “You wake up in the morning and you almost don’t want to wake up,” he said.
 “I almost didn’t want to go through the day knowing what I had to go through.”